 2. Reduced waste of material

-An appropriate material handling not only concerns about the movement of material but also takes care of placing orders of the right amount, making the use of material at the right time, keeping the right amount of inventory, and moving material using better techniques and with caution.
+An appropriate material handling not only concerns about the movement of material but also takes care of placing orders of the right amount, making the use of the material at the right time, keeping the right amount of inventory, and moving material using better techniques and with caution.

 All of this is taken care of to reduce the wastage of material.
 Moreover, lower wastage for material results in lower costs.
-As a result of which the profit margin of the organisation will increase.
+As a result of which the profit margin of the organization will increase.

 3. Improved work condition

 Before the inclusion of technology, all movement and storage works were done manually.
 Some labors were responsible for performing these tasks.
 They were responsible for all the loading and unloading work.

 Poor results in frequent accidents on-site because of poor work conditions.
 A proper and well-thought material handling also takes care of people performing the work.

 Distribution means the delivery of final goods to the retailers and wholesalers.
 A lot of material gets damaged during transportation because of poor packing and poor storage.

 It helps in the reduction of damage to products during shipping and handling.
 In addition to this, it also concerns the storage location of the material.
 A proper storage location reduced the chances of material gets damaged in the storage house.